pashuka/tape/README.md

 ## Aims

-This project's aim to ...
+This project's aim to show how to develop real time messengers

 ## Give it a try